mimic-fi/v1-core/packages/subgraph/README.md

 ## Content

-This monorepo holds the key components of the Mimic protocol:

-- [Vault](./packages/vault): Nexus between Mimic wallets and strategies – orchestrator of the protocol rules.
-- [Portfolios](./packages/portfolios): Custom implementation of a Mimic wallet to interact with the Vault.
-- [Benchmark](./packages/benchmark): Benchmark scripts to perform integration and gas-cost tests.
-- [Helpers](./packages/helpers): Library of typescript helpers used among all Mimic repositories.
-- [Subgraph](./packages/subgraph): Mimic subgraph mainly used to populate information for the UI.
+This package contains the subgraph logic mainly used to populate information for the UI.

 ## Setup